All Things Cretaceous: Resource Collection

 - The Cretaceous Period: New Dinosaurs and Flowering Plants.
 This site forms a component of the Palaeos page, and provides information about several facets of the Cretaceous Period.
 The site supplies information about the paleogeography, paleobiology, plate tectonic framework and major seaways characterizing the Cretaceous with few supporting illustrations.
 Short descriptions and links to resources with more detailed information are supplied.
 Educators may find this site useful for creating lectures and compiling a reference list. (more info)

 - The Dinosauria: Truth is Stranger than Fiction.
 This historical background information discusses the myths associated with dinosaurs.
 The site contains links to sections entitled the Fossil Record, Life History and Ecology, Systematics, and More on Morphology.
-Additional links lead to special exhibits and detailed information about dinosaurs as well as sources for further reading. (more info)
+Additional links lead to special exhibits and detailed information about dinosaurs as well as sources for further reading. ( This site may be offline. )

 - Tour of Park Geology: Mountain Building.
 This site provides links to tours of National Parks, National Monuments, and Recreation Areas associated with major mountain building periods.
 The parks are divided into groups by mountain building events: Appalachian, Laramide, and others.
 Where appropriate, links are provided to park geology, maps, photographs, geologic research, related links, visitor information, multi-media, and teacher features (resources for teaching geology with National Park examples).
 The list includes places such as: Delaware Water Gap National Recreation Area, Shenandoah National Park, Devils Tower National Monument, Mt.
 Rushmore National Monument, Yosemite National Park, and more. (more info)